-Nevertheless, accidents may occur that could impact people within the plant area as well as those who live in the vicinity of Östrands Pulp mill.
+Neverheless, accidents may occur that could impact people with the plant area as well as those who live in the vicinity or our industrial sites.

-The person who alerts shall be prepared to respond to the concierge's questions.
-The concierge then alerts SOS Alarm and SCA Ortviken's own internal intervention group.
+The person who alerts shall be prepared to respond to the gatekeeper's questions.
+The gatekeeper then alerts internally and externally.

 In the event of an accident